open-mmlab/mmsegmentation/docs/en/user_guides/visualization.md

 ## Data and Results visualization

+### Visualizer Data Samples during Model Testing or Validation

-MMSegmentation provides `SegVisualizationHook` that can render segmentation masks of ground truth and prediction.
-Users can modify `default_hooks` at each `schedule_x.py` config file.
+MMSegmentation provides `SegVisualizationHook` that can visualize segmentation masks of ground truth and prediction in validation and testing process.
+It is defined in [here](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/engine/hooks/visualization_hook.py#L16-L100) and users can modify `default_hooks` at each `schedule_x.py` config file.

 For exsample, In `_base_/schedules/schedule_20k.py`, modify the `SegVisualizationHook` configuration, set `draw` to `True` to enable the storage of network inference results, `interval` indicates the sampling interval of the prediction results, and when set to 1, each inference result of the network will be saved. `interval` is set to 50 by default: